-How many days do you need to truly explore Myanmar?
+How many days should you allocate to your Myanmar backpacking itinerary?
 The intrepid traveller will tell you that it takes weeks, months, even years to truly get under the skin of a country.
 Yet, most of us, particularly these days, are strapped for time – and short on money!

 Day 1: Yangon

 Rise early and head two and a half hours east by car or bus to the Kyaiktiyo Pagoda (or Golden Rock).
-You can go independently or take a local tour.
+You can go independently by local bus or take a local tour package.
 Travel in Myanmar is an experience in itself and if you’re travelling by local bus, you’ll be sure to encounter some friendly and curious locals and make friends along the journey!

 The Golden Rock is perched 1,100 metres on the top of a hill overlooking the Eastern Yoma mountains.
 You can follow the foot path up the mountain past various granite boulders, before arriving at the truly spectacular sight of the Golden Rock, a giant boulder precariously balanced on the side of a cliff, seemingly defying gravity, as it looks about to fall off at any moment.
 Legend has it that the boulder is perched on a strand of Buddha’s hair!
-Head back to Yangon where you’ll be taking the overnight bus to Mandalay leaving at 6pm.
+In the evening, head back to Yangon where you’ll be taking the overnight bus to Mandalay, leaving at 6pm.
 Or there’s the option of flying to Mandalay from Yangon.
 Check domestic flights through FlyMya.com.

 Day 5: Bagan

-One day just isn’t enough to explore Bagan.
+One day just isn’t enough to explore Bagan!
 But today, why not try a different form of transport to marvel at the world’s largest concentration of Buddhist temples anywhere in the world!
-Renting a bicycle is one of the best (and cheapest) ways to explore the temples, costing around $1.5 US per day to hire!
+In the scorching Burmese heat, renting an electric motorbike is one of the best ways to explore the temples, costing around $5 US per day to hire!

 Day 7: Kalaw